New Zealand is a parliamentary democracy and a constitutional monarchy. The only body which can make laws is the elected House of Representatives.

 Losing her head

 New Zealand’s early postage stamps carried portraits of the reigning British monarch.
 The head of Queen Victoria was on the very first stamp, in 1855.
 When Queen Elizabeth II was crowned in 1953, a new stamp issue with the young monarch’s head appeared.
 This was the last general issue of stamps to carry the monarch’s portrait.
 In 1960 a new general stamp issue continued the tradition established with an 1898 ‘pictorial’ issue, featuring New Zealand scenery, history and life.
-Most stamps, whether general or special issues, now carry images of distinctively New Zealand scenery, art and architecture, sports, and a host of other subjects.
+Most stamps, whether general or special issues, now carry images of distinctively New Zealand scenery, art and architecture, sport, and a host of other subjects.

-The first New Zealand-born governor general
+The first New Zealand-born governor-general

 For many years, the Queen’s representatives in New Zealand were usually members of England’s minor aristocracy.
-The first New Zealand-born governor general, Sir Arthur Porritt – an Olympic medallist – was appointed in 1967.
+The first New Zealand-born governor-general, Sir Arthur Porritt – an Olympic medallist – was appointed in 1967.
 Porritt had lived in England since 1923 and he retired to that country when his term was up.
 But all his successors to the highest office in the land have been New Zealand citizens and New Zealand residents.

-The governor general is required by convention always to follow the advice of ministers who enjoy the support of a majority of the members of the House of Representatives.
+The governor-general is required by convention always to follow the advice of ministers who enjoy the support of a majority of the members of the House of Representatives.